Yi-Chang-Liang/Experience-Padding-Oracle-attack-and-Chosen-Ciphertext-Attack/README.md

 # Experience-Padding-Oracle-attack-and-Chosen-Ciphertext-Attack
 In cryptography, the padding oracle attack and CCA are the famous attacks.
-In this project, we used a server that would give some indications and convert the given ciphertext into plaintext by sending it a continuous request.
+In this project, we sent some requests to a server that would give indications until the ciphertext converted to plaintext using the returned information.